A Call to Support Food Makers and Producers

 Support local food entrepreneurs by helping individuals take their recipes and make them a reality!

-raised by 0 people
+raised by 18 people

 $5,000 goal

-Over the years, Taproot has supported many small businesses and farmers by providing safe, affordable access to commercial kitchen space, shared-use equipment, and storage.
-In just the past few years, we’ve helped businesses such as Island Grazing Table, Patito’s Sweets, El Encanto, Salty Heifer Burger Shack, Just Heavenly Fudge, David’s BBQ, Vortex, and Chicaoji either get their start or continue to grow — by selling at farmers markets, catering events, operating food trucks, and even placing products in local grocery stores.
+Over the years, Taproot has supported many small businesses and farmers by providing safe, affordable access to commercial kitchen, shared-use equipment, and storage.
+In just the past few years, we’ve helped businesses such as Island Grazing Table, Patito’s Sweets, El Encanto, Salty Heifer Burger Shack, Just Heavenly Fudge, David’s BBQ, Vortex, and Chicaoji either get their start or continue to grow — by selling at farmers markets, catering events, operating food trucks, and placing products in local grocery stores.

 During GiveLopez 2026, we are raising funds to support the next generation of local food makers and entrepreneurs.
 With your help, we can strengthen our island’s economy, foster innovation, and empower community members to turn their recipes into thriving businesses.